opendatacube/odc-stac-prototype/README.md

 The data is publicly available for downloading and analysing offsite.
 However, in order to read and display them, it may require third party programs such as QGIS or custom programs.

-In order to make them STAC-compliant, so that it will have a universally accepted format, it is required to create a JSON file for each item.
+To make them STAC-compliant, so that it will have a universally accepted format, it is required to create a JSON file for each item.
 The specifications for it are still evolving, but the latest can be found at the links given below.

 ## STAC json spec